iq-motion-control/iq-module-communication-doc/docs/tutorials/testing_with_control_center.rst

 "Electrical Interface" sections of the appropriate datasheet above for information on the correct voltages and connectors to use with each type of module.
 When you power the module on, you should hear 5 beeps.
-This indicates the module has powered on successfully and is ready to connect to.
-Now you can set up the Control Center.
+This indicates the module has powered on successfully and is ready to connect.
+Now, you can set up the Control Center.

 .. raw:: html